 - A 10-15 page sample of your academic writing.

 - Two letters of recommendation with accompanying recommendation form (PDF) from individuals well-acquainted with your work and who are able to address your academic potential, for example, work supervisors and professors.

-- Test of English as a Foreign Language scores, if you are a graduate of a university where English is not the primary language of instruction (the MSPWTC Graduate Advisory Committee will consider all TOEFL scores on a case-by-case basis, but preferred TOEFL scores are: an internet-based score of 86, a computer-based score of 250, or paper-based score of 600)
+- Test of English as a Foreign Language (TOEFL) scores, if you are a graduate of a university where English is not the primary language of instruction (preferred TOEFL scores are: an internet-based score of 86, a computer-based score of 250, or paper-based score of 600).